 About Jay Guiliano

-Jay is a founder of Patdek Software, a shareholder at the Polsinelli law firm, and a Vice-Chair of the PTAB Bar Association Website Committee.
+Jay is a founder of Patdek Software, a shareholder at the Polsinelli law firm, and a former Vice-Chair of the PTAB Bar Association Website Committee.
 He's devoted more than 12,000 hours challenging patents over his 15+ year legal career.
 His main focus is addressing bad patents and he's been involved with more than 50 post grant proceedings.

 In his spare time he tinkers with all aspects of home theater systems and design, including programming RTI control systems for himself and his friends.